rKlauss/cgi-backend/README.md

 1. Go to http://localhost:5173
 2. Customer can choose between 4 Citys.
 3. User can test using locations, price range, date time and without any filters user can press "Search Flights" to view all flights.
+4. Choose flight and book as many seats as needed.

 | Citys   |
 | ------------ |